Water supply and sanitation in Singapore: Water negotiations (1998–2002)

 In 1998, Singapore began new negotiations with Malaysia to extend its water agreements beyond 2011 and 2061 respectively.
-In return, Malaysia initially asked to increase the raw water price to 60 sen per 1000 impgal, corresponding to 4 US cents per cubic meter.
+In return, Malaysia initially asked to increase the raw water price to RM0.60 (S$0.26) per 1000 impgal, corresponding to 4 US cents per cubic meter.
 This price was still much lower than the cost of desalinated seawater or of NEWater.
-However, in 2002 Malaysia asked for a much higher price of 6.4 Malaysian Ringgit per 1000 impgal (US$0.45 per cubic meter), arguing that Hong Kong paid the equivalent of 8 Malaysian Ringgit per 1000 impgal for water from China.
+However, in 2002 Malaysia asked for a much higher price of RM6.40 (S$3) per 1000 impgal (US$0.45 per cubic meter), arguing that Hong Kong paid the equivalent of RM8 (S$3.76) per 1000 impgal for water from China.

 The new price proposed by Malaysia was close to the price of desalinated water.
 The government of Singapore said that Malaysia had no right to alter the price of water because of the deal that they have, which included Malaysia receiving treated water from Singapore.
 It further clarified that the price paid by Hong Kong included payment for substantial infrastructure provided by China, while Malaysia provided only access to raw water and the infrastructure necessary to convey the water inside Malaysia was entirely paid for by Singapore.
 Singapore decided to refuse to accept a higher price and its initial goal to extend the agreements beyond 2061.
 Instead, Singapore decided to achieve a different path of self-sufficiency in its water supply before 2061.
 Subsequently, negotiations would end in 2003 without result.